charlenetolentino/mattsnotes/401-main/reading401-39.md

 Questions:

-1. What’s the best practice for “pre-loading” data into the store (on application start) in a Redux application?
+1. Who’s the best practice for “pre-loading” data into the store (on application start) in a Redux application?

     - Create a function that will fetch the data you want to pre-load and dispatch that at the highest level of the app.